fubar2/galaxy_tf_overlay/README.md

  * The new tool is immediately installed in the development server, ready to use.
  * It will work exactly as the user will see it wherever it is installed.
  * Generated tools are functionally equivalent and as secure as simple hand written XML.
- * The XML wrapper document is automatically generated from the form settings, by a [specialised XML parser](https://github.com/hexylena/galaxyxml).
+ * The XML wrapper document is generated from the form settings, using a [specialised XML parser](https://github.com/hexylena/galaxyxml).
- * Test inputs and settings supplied at tool generation are used as the built in tool test.
+ * Test inputs and settings supplied at tool generation are used as the built-in tool test.
+ * Tools need to be installed in a well managed Galaxy server to be useful for research, but they are ready to share after testing.

 ## Disclaimer

-This is an automated program generator.
-It is very simple, and there are many requirements it will not meet.
+This is a simple automated program generator, so there are many requirements it will not be able to satisfy.
-For example, conditionals allowing specific parameters, such as for paired or unpaired sequence inputs, are not automated, so not possible.
+For example, tools with conditional parameters, such as for paired or unpaired sequence inputs, are not supported at present.
-Those and many other common complex tool features will need an expert developer to write.
+Those and many other common advanced tool features will need an expert developer to write.
 Many simple tools do not need them.
 Simple tools are sometimes very useful in complex analyses, so the ToolFactory may offer a solution for a developer lacking the necessary additional Galaxy tool building skills.